 - Martin Reese, PhD, Founder and CEO, Fabric Genomics

 Below are the questions and answers.
-If you missed the live broadcast, you can watch a recording.

 When Dr. Hagenkord mentions that the clinical criteria are too stringent, what criteria is she referring too?
 Also, what is the data that she is referencing that shows that many are missed by the current criteria?

 Payers will only pay for inherited disease testing if there is a significant personal or family history of a specific genetic condition.
 For the Centers for Disease Control and Prevention Tier 1 genetic conditions, studies have been done where they tested everyone in the population (rather than just those that met criteria).
 These studies have shown the current coverage criteria would disqualify 20-50 percent of mutation carriers from getting tested.
-See here for an example.

 Where do you see pharmacogenetic/PGx testing playing a role in the overall genomic ecosystem?